Giant (2025 film)

+A British and American co-production, the film premiered at the 2025 BFI London Film Festival, and was released in the United Kingdom on January 9, 2026 to mixed reviews.

 Production

 Development

 The film is written and directed by Rowan Athale.
 AGC Studios were in development on the project in 2020.
 It was moving forward in January 2023, with Paddy Considine and Mena Massoud set to star.

 Sylvester Stallone and Braden Aftergood are among the executive producers through Balboa Productions.
 It is produced by Mark Lane of Tea Shop Productions and Kevin Sampson of White Star Productions.
 AGC Studios and BondIt Media Capital are financing the film.
 AGC chairman and CEO Stuart Ford will also produce.

 Casting

-Amir El-Masry and Pierce Brosnan are cast as Prince Naseem and his coach Brendan Ingle.

-In April 2024, Katherine Dow Blyton, Austin Haynes, Rocco Haynes and Arian Nik joined the cast.
+In April 2024, Amir El-Masry and Pierce Brosnan were cast as Prince Naseem and his coach Brendan Ingle.
+Later that month, Katherine Dow Blyton, Austin Haynes, Rocco Haynes and Arian Nik joined the cast.

 Filming

 Principal photography began in Leeds in April 2024.
 First look images from the set were reported in April 2024, showing Brosnan in character.

 Release

+Theatrical

 Giant premiered at the 2025 BFI London Film Festival.
-It is then scheduled to be released in the United States by Vertical in 2026.
-The film will release in the United Kingdom on January 9, 2026.
+The film was released in the United Kingdom on January 9, 2026.
+It was released in the United States by Vertical on May 22, 2026.